Daudgit/JS-Expedition---JS-Mastery-Course/5. The moders mode, "use strict"/readme.md

 6. **Quiz Answer:** B) "use strict" can only be used at the top of the script.
 It must be placed before any other code or comments to be effective.

-Feel free to use these questions and quizzes for learners to practice and reinforce their understanding of the "use strict" directive in JavaScript.
+Feel free to solve these questions and quizzes to practice and reinforce their understanding of the "use strict" directive in JavaScript.
 Happy learning! 🌟